feiyoung/PRECAST/README.md

     install.packages("remotes")
 remotes::install_github("feiyoung/PRECAST")

-# If some dependent packages (such as `scater`) on BioConductor can not be installed nomrally, use following commands, then run abouve command.
+# If some dependent packages (such as `scater`) on Bioconductor can not be installed nomrally, use following commands, then run abouve command.
 if (!require("BiocManager", quietly = TRUE)) ## install BiocManager
     install.packages("BiocManager")
 # install the package on Bioconducter